erSubhashThapa/100daysofcode/r1-log.md

     After the first hour or so of the day, the negative thoughts were exterminated.
 I'm excited to code and I'm incredibly happy again and my ruminations are gone.

     ***What I learned or relearned:***
     - Sleep is incredibly important for me.
-I think I need to figure out how to not get into sleep debt.
+I think I need to figure out how to avoid sleep debt, especially for more than a day.
 I thought it would be nice for my family if I stayed up late to hang out with them.
-But it made me sad and probably not my best self for them.
+But it made me depressed and probably not my best self for them.
 So it really wasn't worth it.

     - I may enter into a funk, but it's just temporary.